Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Results

 \subsection{Application of QA to structural brain connectivity}

 One of the main advantages of our proposal is that we could inspect the output process at every step of the process.
 We plotted the modularity and the community structure in the form of a \textit{dendrogram}.
 The final division was dependent on each earlier subdivision, thus being interpretable as a hidden community structure.
 Such hidden structures would be informative of certain network vulnerabilities or strengths.
-We applied this visualization technique to all the networks studied up until now, while comparing the modularity of the final community structure with the same benchmark methods achieving competitive and identical results (Fig. \ref{fig:dendro_pw}; see also Supplementary Figures).
+We applied this visualization technique to all the networks studied up until now, comparing the modularity of the final community structure with that of the same benchmark methods, achieving competitive and identical results (Fig. \ref{fig:dendro_pw}; see also Fig. S14-S18).

 As a last proof of concept, we analyzed real brain connectivity networks as derived from diffusion-weighted magnetic resonance imaging methods.
 These networks contained a total of 166 nodes and were densely connected while exhibiting somewhat scale-free structures \cite{falco2024functional}.
 We also inspected the anatomical positioning and organization of the found community structure as well as the hierarchical levels of the process (Fig. \ref{fig:dendro_aal}).
 Despite the large number of variables (i.e., qubits), the H. annealing solution was strikingly close to the solutions found by the Louvain and Leiden algorithms.
 Furthermore, the communities found by the quantum algorithm only differed slightly in the frontoparietal border, areas that are highly interconnected with U-fibers.
-The rest of the identified communities were largely in agreement between algorithms (see Supplementary Figures), hence setting a very promising set of baseline results for more advanced and sophisticated QA methods and algorithms.
+The rest of the identified communities were largely in agreement between algorithms (Fig. S19-S20), hence setting a very promising set of baseline results for more advanced and sophisticated QA methods and algorithms.